Greener Pastures

 Cockies Attack !

 And talk about sneaky.
 Cockies are usually rowdy customers, but they have been ultra-quiet while destroying some of our own patio barrier top, and some old (fortunately) garden furniture.
-They have never before been so voracious in their appetite for personal property, nor as destructive as they are being now.
+Here, they have never before been so voracious in their appetite for personal property, nor as destructive as they are being now.

 The Shire has been helped by people from the Department of Agriculture, ornothologists, and flora & fauna experts, and some measures are being taken, but exactly what I am not sure at this time.
 Cockatoos are a protected species in this country, so we can't do anything that is unlawful or horrid.
-We can go out and shoo them away if we catch them, but have to be careful doing that, as their flock mood is not known at this time, and no one would want a bite from one - that's for sure.
+We can go out and shoo them away if we catch them being naughty, but have to be careful doing that, as their flock mood can never be known, and no one would want a bite from one - that's for sure.

 It's one thing for them to strip bark from eucalypts looking for spiders to eat.
-It's a different situation when they become so destructive that they can tear into cut, solid painted timber and gouge great pieces out of them.
+It's a different situation when they become so destructive that they can tear into solid painted timber structures and gouge great pieces out of them.
 The strength of those beaks is unbelievable.
 I took a photo of the damage they have done to the patio railings which you can see here below.
 And now I hope that's the end of that story !

 cockiedamage.jpg